1st Reading – Genesis 18:20-32

 While the two men walked on farther toward Sodom, the LORD remained standing before Abraham.

-The two angels (appearing in human form) go ahead to the cities, while the Lord remains behind with Abraham.
+The two angels (appearing in human form) proceed to the cities, while the Lord remains behind with Abraham.

 Then Abraham drew nearer to him and said: “Will you sweep away the innocent with the guilty?
 Suppose there were fifty innocent people in the city; would you wipe out the place, rather than spare it for the sake of the fifty innocent people within it?
 Far be it from you to do such a thing, to make the innocent die with the guilty, so that the innocent and the guilty would be treated alike!
 Should not the judge of all the world act with justice?”